Instructors

 Andrew Wygant, Guitar

-Bachelor of Music - University of Cincinnati: College-Conservatory of Music
+Bachelor of Arts, Music - University of Cincinnati: College-Conservatory of Music

 Andrew Wygant graduated with a Bachelor of Music at the University of Cincinnati College-Conservatory of Music in 2013.
 Andrew then moved to Brussels, Belgium graduated with his Master of Music degree in classical guitar performance with the highest distinction from the Koninklijk Conservatorium Brussel in 2016.
 He studied with Greek guitarist Antigoni Goni at the Volterra Project in Volterra, Italy as well as with multiple world-renowned teachers at the Iserlohn Guitar Symposium in Iserlohn, Germany.
 He also received merit-based scholarships for two summers at the Aspen Music Festival and School for study with Sharon Isbin, grammy winning performer and chair of the guitar department at the Juilliard School.
 He has since returned to Cincinnati, OH and has performed on both solo guitar and in local bands.
 He continues to teach and perform.